 \subsubsection{Error rate}

-CVKM is similar to CVKR except in that, in every repetition (called in literature MC run/trial) there is only one partition to test on.
-I.e., there is only one training set of size $n-n_{K}$, and one testing set of size $n_{K}$.
-To be able to formalize and analyze this CVKM version of the Cross Validation we proceed as follows.
-We index this single testing partition with $k=1$; i.e., testing is always carried out on the first partition.
-This is WLOG since in each MC trial the observations are randomized.
+CVKM is similar to CVKR except in that, in every repetition (called in literature MC run, or trial) there is only one partition to test on.
+More clearly, there is only one training set of size $n-n_{K}$, and one testing set of size $n_{K}$.
+To be able to formalize and analyze this version CV we proceed as follows.
+Because in each MC trial the observations are randomized, then WLOG we index the single testing partition with $k=1$; i.e., testing is always carried out on the first partition.
 Therefore, the training set is $\mathbf{X}_{\left( \left\{ 1\right\} ,m\right) }$; which, obviously, may or may not include an observation $x_{i}$.
-Define $I_{i} ^{m}=I_{(\mathcal{K}_{m}(i)=1)}$, a zero-one condition for testing whether an observation $x_{i}$ appears in the testing partition (of $k=1$) or not.
-We did not need this condition in CVKR, since every MC trial includes $K$ different training and testing sets and for every $x_{i}$ there is a corresponding test set $\mathbf{X}_{\left( \left\{ \mathcal{K}_{m}\left(i\right) \right\} ,m\right) }$ that does not include it.
-It is clear that $\sum_{i}I_{i}^{m}=n_{K}$, the number of observations in each, and hence in the first partition.
+Define $I_{i} ^{m}=I_{(\mathcal{K}_{m}(i)=1)}$, a 0-1 condition for checking whether an observation $x_{i}$ appears in the testing partition or not.
+We did not need this condition for CVKR, because every MC trial includes $K$ different training and testing sets, and for every $x_{i}$ there is a corresponding test set $\mathbf{X}_{\left( \left\{ \mathcal{K}_{m}\left(i\right) \right\} ,m\right) }$ that does not include it.
+It is clear that $\sum_{i}I_{i}^{m}=n_{K}$, the number of observations in any partition.
 The CVKM estimator can then be formally defined as

-which means that for every observation we train once, then test on that observation if it is not included in the training set.
-We could have defined the MC estimator so that for every MC loop we train once and test on all of the observations in the testing set; then we average over the MC loops.
-This ``stared'' variant should be defined as:
+which means that for every observation we train once, then test on that observation only if it is not included in the training set.
+We could have defined the MC estimator so that for every MC loop we train once and test on all of the observations in the testing set; then we average over the MC trials.
+This partitioned variant should be defined as: